aberba/elementaryOS-devbook/chapter_01.md

 * GNU debugger: a tools for [debugging](wikipedia.org) your code

 ### Development APIs and libraries
-Must have development resources include the `Granite` framework, Contractor API, GDA.
+The official development APIs/libraries include the `Granite`, `Contractor API`, `GDA` and `Soup`.
 ![elementary OS Official APIs](images/elementaryos-apis.png)

 Several other libraries are available for use depending on the feature you want to to implement in your application (Networking, Video and Audio processing, etc.).
-A list of available APIs along with their documentation can be found at [valadoc.org](valadoc.or).
+A list of available APIs along with their documentation can be found at [valadoc.org](valadoc.org).

 Tools available for designing (wireframing, mock-up, icons) include;